Welcome to teachIQ.vex.com!

 VEX scope and sequences help you plan your school year depending on the topics being emphasized in your class.
 Each pacing option sequences related STEM Lab Units and/or Activities to create a focused plan for implementation in your classroom.
 Choose the option that works best for your students and their needs.

-Looking to create your own pacing guide made up of VEX IQ STEM Labs and activities?
+Want to learn more about the planning resources available for VEX IQ or looking to create your own pacing guide made up of VEX IQ STEM Labs and activities?
 Collaborate with other IQ educators and VEX Experts in the VEX Professional Development Plus (PD+) Community.
-Learn more about PD+ below or access a free 3-day trial.
+Learn more about PD+ below or access a free trial.

 Support Before, During, and After Class